-Council will be pleased to consider your thoughts on the issues raised in this asset management plan and suggestions on how Council may change or reduce its services mix to ensure that the appropriate level of service can be provided to the community within available funding.
+Council will be pleased to consider your thoughts on the issues raised in this asset management plan and suggestions on how Council may change its stormwater drainage services to ensure that the appropriate level of service can be provided to the community within available funding.

-2. INTRODUCTION
+2. Introduction